 If you’re trying to make a huge purchase like a $25,000 car then you would be paying $750 in transaction fee costs (assuming a 3% transaction fee).
 If you were earning 2% back on that purchase with credit card rewards then you would be losing money on the purchase.

-However, if you were meeting the minimum spend requirement for a card offering a huge sign-up bonus like the Chase Ink Business Preferred (80,000 points after spending $5,000 in the first 90 days) then you’d be earning $1,200 worth of rewards at a conservative valuation of 1.5 cents per point.
-Plus you’d get $375 worth of rewards from the 25,000 points you’d earn on the purchase.
+However, if you were meeting the minimum spend requirement for a card offering a huge welcome bonus like the Chase Ink Business Preferred then you might be earning $1,200+ worth of rewards.
+Plus you’d get $375+ worth of rewards from the 25,000 points you’d earn on the purchase.

 So in total you’d come out with over $1,500 worth of rewards and paying a $750 transaction fee would cut into your earnings but still leave you with $750 extra left in your pocket.